 CO 101 Basic Communication 3 Cr

-also includes training in public speaking.
-Each semester.
+Students also receive training in multiple forms of public speaking.

-publishing software programs such as Adobe InDesign for production
+publishing software such as Adobe InDesign for production of pamplets,

 CO 111-112 Introduction to Forensics 1-3 Cr

-communication analysis, poetry, duo, dramatic, program oral interpretation
+duo, dramatic, program oral interpretation and World Debate.
+This course

 CO 165 Fundamentals of Film & TV Production I: 3 Cr